 Do it Yourself

 Firstly, if you have a lot more time than you do budget, then this may be the route for you.
 The equipment that you’ll need can be minimal.
 A decent desktop set-up for do-it-yourself podcasting can be obtained for between $200-$500.
 Aside from your computer, all you will need is a microphone and a pair of headphones.
 You could even record directly into a small recording device.
-Here is a link to our Amazon shop where we have selected some of our suggested gear (Disclosure: This is an affiliate link, however using the links will not affect the items’ cost).
+Here is a link to our Amazon shop with some of our suggested gear.
+(Disclosure: This is an affiliate link, however using the links will not affect the items’ cost).
 To learn more about this type of equipment, subscribe to the Content Monsta Gear channel for videos and product reviews.
 On that channel, we’ll be going deeper into some individual equipment and how it might work for you.

 If you are doing it yourself, get ready to also do some research in order to start your podcast.
 You’ll need to learn a bit about audio files and how to optimize them for the best sound.
 Furthermore, you’ll want to study up on audio SEO as well as the best ways to host your podcast files.
 Then you’ll want to help your podcast find its way to listeners by learning how to promote your podcast.